LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 ## Why do pod pairings fail?

 When the pod is paired to a new device, the pod is using low-power mode.
 That's one reason why placement is important.
 And you can only have one pod that is not yet paired in the room.
-Try to get your new pod working before giving up and trying a new one.
+Try to get your first pod working before giving up and trying a new one.

 Sometimes it is the pod, so if you do need to try a new one, move the one that did not pair far away from your phone.

-!!! tip "Move Logically"
+!!! warning "Move Logically"

     Let's walk through the pod pairing/replacement process from the very beginning to make sure that we have all the important steps clearly identified even before you attempt to press that **Pair** button.